Get in Touch

 Module 3: AI Development Life Cycle for Government

 • This module describes the AI development life cycle and the broader context in which AI risks are managed.
-Upon completion of this module, participants will be able to:
+Upon completion of this module, you will be able to:

 • Describe and explain the similarities and differences among existing and emerging ethical guidance on AI.